 - Animal and insect integration: There are insects that are predators and insects that are food for predators — both are needed to keep the balance.
 Animals are not essential but they do add great benefit to the regeneration process.

-Gabe Brown, Sr. Janice Klein and others examine soil on his farm in North Dakota.
+Regenerative farming expert Gabe Brown, Presentation Sr. Janice Klein and others examine soil on his farm in North Dakota.
 Regenerative farming focuses on restoring the health of soil through natural means.
 (Presentation Sisters of the Blessed Virgin Mary/Jared Hohn)

 Gabe shared with us that in the beginning of his experiment with regenerative methods, profits were at times less than what he had earned using chemical fertilizers, but with perseverance, in about five years, things turned around economically and now he has better yields and earns more profit that ever before.
 It takes patience and belief in nature to bring about results.
 He emphasized that profit is to be prized over yield.